kids-first/kf-germline-workflow/docs/GERMLINE_SV_README.md

 trios or quads).
 In case/control mode, any number of cases and controls (but min of 1 case) can be input, and will jointly assemble all sequences together.
 If both a case and control are present, variants are output separately in "somatic" and "germline" VCFs.
-If only a single BAM is present (input with the -t flag), a single SV and a single indel VCF will be emitted.
+If only a single BAM/CRAM is present (input with the -t flag), a single SV and a single indel VCF will be emitted.

 A BWA-MEM index reference genome must also be supplied with -G.